Blackyfi/todo_app/ERROR_LOGGING.md

 2. Read the contents of each log file
 3. Share log files via standard share options (email, messaging, etc.)
 4. Clear all log files
+5. Copy log content to clipboard
+6. Export logs as JSON

-To access the Log Viewer:
+#### Accessing the Log Viewer:
 1. Tap the gear icon (⚙️) in the top-right corner of the Home screen to open Settings
 2. In the Settings screen, under the "Debugging" section, tap "View Logs"